Relation morphisms of directed graphs: Examples and counterexamples of factorizations

 Now, consider the morphisms $\varphi'\in \mathsf{CRTBPOG}(E,H)$ and $\vartheta'\in\mathsf{RMIPG}(F,H)$ given by:

 Define an admissible relation $R:=R^{\vartheta'}\circ R_{\varphi'}$, and compute its pullback-type factorization graph: $G_R^0=\{(i,1)\mid 1\leq i\leq k\}\cong\{1,\ldots, k\}$,

 Note that there is exactly one edge going from $i$ to $i+1$ for $1\leq i\leq k-1$, there are $m-1$ edges going from $k$ to $i$ for $2\leq i\leq k$, and there are $m$ edges going from $k$ to~$1$, which is depicted at the top of our diagram of graphs.
-The morphisms $\varphi$ and $\vartheta$ given by respective projections combined with the above given morphisms $\varphi'$ and $\vartheta'$ yield a commutative diagram of graphs providing both the pullback-type and pushout-type admissible factorizations.
+The morphisms $\varphi$ and $\vartheta$ given by respective projections are admissible by Proposition~6.11 because $F$ is row finite.
+Combined with the above given morphisms $\varphi'$ and~$\vartheta'$, they yield a commutative diagram of graphs providing both the pullback-type and pushout-type admissible factorizations.
 As explained in~\cite{hl24}, the above commutative diagram of graphs yields the following commutative diagram of their graph C*-algebras:

 \end{example}

 The following example shows that an admissible relation can admit neither admissible pullback-type nor admissible pushot-type factorizations.

 \begin{example} Consider the following relation morphism: